-We are not currently accepting applications for grants under this program.
-For the 2017 funding round, applications were accepted through two separate funding opportunity announcements, one for physical preservation projects and one for history projects.
+We are currently accepting applications for FY2018 grants under this program.
+For the 2018 funding round, applications will be accepted through two separate funding opportunity announcements, one for physical preservation projects (P18AS00485) and one for history projects (P18AS00484).

 How to Apply & What is Funded